redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 ![Install your Operator from OperatorHub](images/my-operator-install.png) You will be asked where to install your Operator.
 Select either of the desired installation modes, if your Operator supports it and then click *Subscribe*
-![Install your Operator from OperatorHub](images/my-operator-subscription.png) You will be forwarded to the *Subscription Management* section of the OLM UI and after a couple of moments your Operator will be transitioning to *Installed*.
+![Install your Operator from OperatorHub](images/my-operator-subscription.png) You will be forwarded to the *Subscription Management* section of the OLM UI and after a couple of moments, your Operator will be transitioning to *Installed*.
 ![Subscribe to your Operator from OperatorHub](images/my-operator-subscribed.png)

 ### 4. Verify Operator health